How marketing automation transformed the sales funnel

 • 5 times more likely to use intelligent targeting to trigger content

 Marketing automation offers sales and marketing departments key insights into how their audience is behaving online.
 These insights can make a big difference in content creation.
-Tailoring social media, email and blog content to individual prospects as they make their journey through the sales funnel, will help to produce a qualified lead for sales.
+Tailoring social media, email, and blog content to individual prospects as they progress through the sales funnel will help produce a qualified lead for sales.

-Even with marketing automation, sales reps cannot just sit back and let marketing present them with prospects that are even further down the sales funnel.
+Even with marketing automation, sales representatives cannot simply sit back and let marketing present them with prospects that are already further down the sales funnel.
 They need to ensure they are plugged into every aspect of the sales funnel.
-Emails sent through marketing automation, social media content, as well as the broader lead generation messages should all come directly from the sales rep.
+Emails sent through marketing automation, social media content, and the broader lead generation messages should all come directly from the sales representative.

-Despite this lack of integration, social sellers report a 63.4% annual increase in their company’s sales revenue versus non-social sellers who reported 41.2%.
-With a fully integrated social selling campaign that supports and draws from the overall marketing automation plan, sales reps will experience more success.
+Despite this lack of integration, social sellers report a 63.4% annual increase in their company’s sales revenue, compared to 41.2% for non-social sellers.
+With a fully integrated social selling campaign that supports and draws upon the overall marketing automation plan, sales representatives will experience greater success.

 Engaging with customers in the new sales funnel is no easy task.
-Although there are varied opportunities for engagement, effectively capitalizing on those opportunities is much stricter.
-Sales and marketing need to work together by utilizing tools such as marketing automation and social media management if they expect to create a seamless and unified sales experience for their prospects.
+Although there are varied opportunities for engagement, effectively capitalizing on those opportunities is much more difficult.
+Sales and marketing teams need to collaborate by utilizing tools such as marketing automation and social media management if they expect to create a seamless and unified sales experience for their prospects.

 How do you utilize marketing automation for the new sales cycle?
 Share your experiences in the comments below!